gristlabs/grist-help/help/examples/2023-01-acl-memo.md

 ![Duplicate rule](images/2023-01-acl-memo/access-rules-dupe-rule.png)

-!!! note "new.Rec"
+!!! note `newRec`
     This variable is available for record/row creation and updating, and contains the state of a row after a proposed change, allowing you to selectively allow or deny certain changes.
+See [checking new values](../access-rules.md/#checking-new-values) for details.

 Now if we try to add a new row with an existing code, we get a helpful error: